robrohan/wefx/README.md

 WebGL or anything like that.
 It is doing very basic pixel manipulation and has very simple functions to draw pixels and lines.

-If you would like to see an overview of Wefx, you can watch a [video of the project on YouTube][video]

 You can also [download the documentation](https://raw.githubusercontent.com/robrohan/wefx/main/docs/manual.pdf)

 ![Example Screenshot](https://raw.githubusercontent.com/robrohan/wefx/main/docs/wefx_shot.png)